tc39/proposal-temporal/README.md

 At the time of writing, all the major design decisions that we are aware of have been made.
 The proposal is under review by the TC39 delegates and the bar for making subsequent changes is high.
-Nonetheless, changes may occur as the result of further research during Stage 2 and Stage 3 of the TC39 process.
+Nonetheless, changes may occur as the result of feedback from TC39 reviews and implementation in JS engines.

 Stage 3 Reviewers: